Zayn Malik: Personal life

 Malik speaks English and Urdu and can read Arabic.
+He has also performed in Hindi (a language mutually intelligible with Urdu) covering the Bollywood song “Allah Duhai Hai”.
+Malik has variously referred to his heritage as Pakistani and Indian.

 Malik has openly spoken about suffering from an eating disorder while in One Direction, which he attributed to the overwhelming workload and pace of life on tour.
-He has also spoken about suffering from anxiety and lack of confidence, especially before live solo performances, having cancelled multiple concerts after experiencing "the worst anxiety" of his career.
+He has also spoken about suffering from anxiety and a lack of confidence, especially before live solo performances, having cancelled multiple concerts in 2016 after experiencing "the worst anxiety" of his career.

 As of 2023, he has been living in suburban Pennsylvania for several years, "happy to get away from the bustle of New York City."
 In 2018, he owned an apartment in SoHo, Manhattan, and previously owned homes in Los Angeles and London, both of which he sold in 2018.

 In the past, he was a target of Islamophobic attacks.
 In 2017, Malik stated that he identified as a non-practising Muslim and did not want to be defined by his religion or cultural background.
-In November 2018, he told British Vogue that he believes in God but no longer identified as Muslim.
+In November 2018, he told British Vogue that he believed in God but no longer identified as Muslim.

+In his spare time, Malik enjoys cooking, barbecuing, and playing video games.

 Relationships

 After being in a relationship with fellow The X Factor contestant Rebecca Ferguson, Malik began dating English singer Perrie Edwards of the group Little Mix in December 2011; they became engaged in August 2013 but broke up in August 2015.

 Malik began an on-again, off-again relationship with American model Gigi Hadid in late 2015.
 Hadid starred in his music video for "Pillowtalk", and the pair appeared together on the August 2017 cover of Vogue.
 In 2017, Hadid photographed them both for a Versace campaign.
 Hadid gave birth to their daughter in September 2020.
-The family spent a majority of their time at their residence on a working farm in rural Bucks County, Pennsylvania, where Malik tended to horses and cows and Hadid's mother Yolanda and sister Bella also own land.
-Malik and Hadid ended their relationship in October 2021, after Hadid's mother accused him of striking her; Malik entered a no contest plea to four charges of harassment.
+The family spent a majority of their time at their residence on a working farm in rural Bucks County, Pennsylvania, where Hadid's mother Yolanda and sister Bella own land.
+Malik tended to horses and cows there.

+Malik and Hadid ended their relationship in October 2021, after Malik was accused of striking Hadid's mother; he entered a no contest plea to four charges of harassment.
 Court papers stated that Malik "grabbed and shoved her into a dresser causing mental anguish and physical pain" and said "lewd, lascivious, threatening or obscene words".
 He was sentenced by a Pennsylvania court to 360 days of probation and completion of anger management and domestic violence education programmes.